 If you’ve seen sugar scrubs for sale, you’ve probably recoiled at the price tag.
 You’ll never consider wasting money on a sugar scrub again when you find out how easy and cheap it is to make your own!

 Like my super-simple DIY bath salts, this homemade sugar scrub requires only a few simple ingredients and takes just a couple minutes to throw together.

-Which makes it a perfect last-minute holiday gift for friends anody has some benefits.
+Which makes it a perfect last-minute holiday gift.
 It’s an effective and inexpensive exfoliator, and when you combine it with some soothing oils, it can help to smooth your skin.
 Great for helping those dry areas recover.